apecosm/python-apecosm/doc/computations/mean_length.rst

     regional_spatial_integral = apecosm.spatial_mean_to_integral(regional_spatial_mean)

-The mean length of each community can be computed by using a weighted mean, in which the weight is provided by the biomass in each grid cell.
-For instance, the mean length is provided computed as follows:
+The mean length of each community can be computed by using a weighted mean, in which the weight is provided by the biomass in each grid cell:

 .. math::